Europe Travel Guide: Top Cities, Routes, and Tips

 Flamenco, festivals, golden sand beaches, nature reserves, delicious food, and wine…

-Something off the beaten track here, Spain’s southernmost province, Andalusia, which is known for its charming cities, especially Seville, Granada, and Córdoba, decorated with a sophisticated legacy of the Moorish past.
+Something off the beaten track here, Spain’s southernmost province, Andalusia, which is known for its charming cities, especially Seville, Granada, and Córdoba, is decorated with a sophisticated legacy of the Moorish past.

 Finally, a trip to Spain won’t be complete without eating some tasty Tapas!